smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Endpoints/PageConfigurationGenericReadme.md

 ## Payload

 The request body is in the form of an escaped string.

-Since the nature of this endpoint is generic it can accept any string, however each public API method is expecting the data to be in a specific format.
+Since the nature of this endpoint is generic it can accept any string, however each method called is expecting the data to be in a specific format.

-Based on the usage example scenario the `getAssetAsync` method will expect an asset identifier.
+For example, the `getAssetAsync` method will expect an asset identifier.

 ```
 ["{\"assetId\":{\"id\":\"123:image:AVFgSgVHUP18jI2wRx0w\"}}"]